 - 1 The average vehicle control delay, in seconds per vehicle, is calculated using these parameters with the - 2 HCM 2010 procedures (TRB 2010).
 This represents the average delay caused by the presence of a stop - 3 sign or roundabout and includes the time required to decelerate, stop, and accelerate. - 4 LOS for a two-way STOP-Controlled (TWSC) intersection (i.e., unsignalized intersection) is determined - 5 for each minor-street movement or shared movement and for the major-street left turns.
 LOS F is - 6 assigned to the movement if the v/c ratio for the movement exceeds 1.0 or if the movement's control - 7 delay exceeds 50 seconds.
 The LOS for TWSC intersections are different from the criteria used for - 8 signalized intersections primarily because user perceptions differ among transportation facility types.
 The - 9 expectation is that a signalized intersection is designed to carry higher traffic volumes and will present - 10 greater delay than an unsignalized intersection.
-Unsignalized intersections also are associated with more - 11 uncertainty for users because delays are less predictable than at signals, which can reduce user's delay 12 tolerance.
-LOS is not defined for the TWSC intersection as a whole or for major-street approaches for - tolerance.
-LOS is not defined for the TWSC intersection as a whole or for major-street approaches for three primary reasons: (a) major-street through vehicles are assumed to experience zero delay; (b) the - disproportionate number of major-street through vehicles at a typical TWSC intersection skews the - 15 weighted average of all movements, resulting in a very low overall average delay for all vehicles; and - 16 (c) the resulting low delay can mask important LOS deficiencies for minor movements (TRB 2010). - 17 The capacity of the controlled intersection legs is based primarily on three factors: the conflicting volume, - 18 the critical gap time defined as the number of seconds between vehicles passing the same point along the - 19 major street approach, and the follow up time defined as the number of seconds between the departure of - the first and second vehicle in queue along the minor street approach.
-The HCM-based capacity analysis - procedure assumes that drivers are both consistent and homogeneous and assumes consistency for their - 22 critical gap time.
+Unsignalized intersections also are associated with more - 11 uncertainty for users because delays are less predictable than at signals, which can reduce user's delay - tolerance.
+LOS is not defined for the TWSC intersection as a whole or for major-street approaches for three primary reasons: (a) major-street through vehicles are assumed to experience zero delay; (b) the - disproportionate number of major-street through vehicles at a typical TWSC intersection skews the - 15 weighted average of all movements, resulting in a very low overall average delay for all vehicles; and - 16 (c) the resulting low delay can mask important LOS deficiencies for minor movements (TRB 2010). - 17 The capacity of the controlled intersection legs is based primarily on three factors: the conflicting volume, - 18 the critical gap time defined as the number of seconds between vehicles passing the same point along the - 19 major street approach, and the follow up time defined as the number of seconds between the departure of - 20 the first and second vehicle in queue along the minor street approach.
+The HCM-based capacity analysis - 21 procedure assumes that drivers are both consistent and homogeneous and assumes consistency for their - 22 critical gap time.
 Critical gap times are based on many factors including delay experienced by drivers on - the approaches controlled by STOP signs.
-As delay increases, drivers become less patient and will accept - shorter gaps which results in higher capacities for unsignalized intersections that are operating at LOS D - or worse.
+As delay increases, drivers become less patient and will accept - 24 shorter gaps which results in higher capacities for unsignalized intersections that are operating at LOS D - or worse.
 The unsignalized intersection procedure uses fixed critical gap times.
 Unless the critical gap - times are adjusted, the procedure will have a tendency to overestimate the delay at unsignalized - 27 intersections that are operating at LOS D or worse.
 Also, poor operations at an unsignalized intersection - will encourage some drivers to turn right and make a U-turn on the mainline or accept shorter critical gaps - 29 (safety issue) rather than attempt a turn left (TRB 2010). - 30 Table 3-6 shows the average control delay and corresponding LOS for unsignalized intersections.
 It - 31 should be noted that the worst LOS at one-way and two-way STOP-Controlled intersections represents - the delay for the minor approach only.
-Using the HCM 2010 Method, LOS E and LOS F constitute failing operations. - 34 TABLE 3-6.
-UNSIGNALIZED INTERSECTION CONTROL DELAY AND LOS THRESHOLDS HCM 2010 METHOD

-LOS Average Control Delay (seconds/vehicle) Description

-А Less than or equal to 10

-В >10-15 Stable

-С >15-25 conditions
+Using the HCM 2010 Method, LOS E and LOS F constitute failing operations. - Average Control Delay LOS Description (seconds/vehicle) А Less than or equal to 10 В >10-15 Stable conditions С >15-25 D >25-35 Unstable Е >35-50 conditions Above capacity F More than 50 and unstable conditions

-D >25-35

-E >35-50 Unstable conditions

-F More than 50 Above capacity and unstable conditions